cronvel/async-kit/README.md

 # CSK Async

-A simple and powerful async abstraction layer lib for easily writing Node.js code.
+A simple and powerful async abstraction layer lib to easily write Node.js code.

 * License: BSD
 * Current status: beta
+* Platform: Node.js only

 While inspired in some way by [caolan/async](https://github.com/caolan/async), CSK Async uses a completely different approach.

 Rather than having a whole bunch of specific functions, this lib provides a generic way to solve async code flow.
+So anything that can be done by caolan/async lib can be converted to CSK Async, but the reverse is not always true.

 Using natural syntax really easy to become familiar with, you will be able to code great things effortlessly, without cumbersome callback hell, and without coding again and again the same async pattern and logic.